Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: Numerical Results

 \section{Numerical Results}

-We now present the numerical results obtained by solving the full flavour-covariant Boltzmann equations derived in Sec.~IV, focusing on the resonant regime $M_T \simeq M_{N_3}$ that maximizes the hybrid CP violation.
+We now present the numerical results obtained by solving the full flavour-covariant Boltzmann equations derived in Sec.~IV, including explicitly the washout effects mediated by the lighter right-handed neutrinos $N_1$ and $N_2$, and focusing on the resonant regime $M_T \simeq M_{N_3}$ that maximizes the hybrid CP violation \cite{Abada2006Flavour,Nardi2006Flavour,Garbrecht2011Density}.
 In Fig.~\ref{fig:CPenhance} we show the total CP asymmetry $\varepsilon^{\rm tot}_3$ as a function of the degeneracy parameter $\delta = (M_T - M_3)/M_3$.
-A pronounced resonant enhancement is observed when $|\delta| \sim \Gamma_3/M_3$, in agreement with the analytic structure derived in Sec.~III.
-Away from this region the asymmetry rapidly decreases, confirming the genuinely resonant nature of the hybrid mechanism.
+A pronounced resonant enhancement is observed when $|\delta| \sim \Gamma_3/M_3$, in agreement with the analytic structure derived in Sec.~III and characteristic of resonant leptogenesis dynamics \cite{PilaftsisUnderwood2004,DevPilaftsisReview}.
+Away from this region the asymmetry rapidly decreases, confirming the resonant nature of the hybrid mechanism.

 Figure~\ref{fig:evolution} displays the thermal evolution of the normalized yields of the heaviest right-handed neutrino $N_3$, the scalar triplet $T$, and the lepton asymmetry $Y_{\Delta_\ell}$.
 Triplet inverse decays dominate the washout at early times, while $N_3$ decays control the asymmetry generation at later stages.
-The interplay of these effects leads to a stable freeze-out of the lepton asymmetry.
+The combined effect of these processes leads to a stable freeze-out of the lepton asymmetry, despite the presence of lighter-neutrino washout contributions.

-The final baryon asymmetry is obtained after sphaleron conversion,
+The final baryon asymmetry is obtained after sphaleron conversion \cite{HarveyTurner,Laine2013Sphaleron},

 yielding